Rookfighter/small-args/README.md

 };
 ```

-Available types for options in SmallArgs are:
+Available types for options in Small Args are:

 * ```int```
 * ```unsigend int```